pathfinderpl/pathfinderpl/README.md

 - 👋 Hi, I’m @pathfinderpl
 - 👀 I’m interested in the beauty of cooperation between people
 - 🌱 I’m currently learning HTML, CSS and basics of Front-End Development
-- 💞️ I’m looking to collaborate on ... i don't know yet 😢
+- 💞️ I’m looking to collaborate on ...
+I don't know yet 😢
 - 📫 How to reach me: on X @Michael87pl
 - ⚡ Fun fact: Occasional copywriter and I don't even know how it happened 😅